 How to Make a Traditional Meatloaf Sandwich

 - Bread.
-You can use your favorite sandwich bread for making your leftover meatloaf sandwich recipe.
-I would choose something sturdier like sourdough or multigrain to keep the sandwich from falling apart.
+You can use your favorite sandwich bread for making your easy leftover meatloaf sandwich recipe.
+Choose something sturdier like sourdough or multigrain to keep the sandwich from falling apart.

 Best Bread for Meatloaf Sandwich